alistairduffey/ARISE_processing/README.md

 SSP245: the background warming scenario. output is also for 2050-2069 period.

-Output data has many variables, named according to CMIP conventions, see here for meanings: https://clipc-services.ceda.ac.uk//dreq/mipVars.html
+Output data has 14 variables, named according to CMIP conventions, see here for meanings: https://clipc-services.ceda.ac.uk//dreq/mipVars.html

-The processing chain to produce these output data is as follows:
+The processing chain to produce these output data for ARISE and SSP2-4.5 is as follows:

-1.
+1. Read in monthly data from the [CEDA archive]([url](https://archive.ceda.ac.uk/)) for each scenario, and for all 5 ensemble members.
+2. Resample this data to quarterly, starting at December (so DJF, MAM, JJA, SON).
+3. Select the apprpriate 20-year window.
+For ARISE and SSP2-4.5, this is 2050-2069 inclusive (i.e. the last 20 years available).
+For SSP2-4.5 baseline this is 2013-2022, which is the 1.5C crossing point.
+4. Repeat the above for all variables (14 were used) and combine into one xarray dataset per scenario.
+5. Take the mean and standard deviation across both years and ensemble members (that is, the five ensemble members are combined to generate 100 years' worth of climate state at the window).
+6. Output the seasonal data to seperate files by season, with the format: 'Output_data/{scenario}/{scenario}_{season}_mean.nc' and 'Output_data/{scenario}/{scenario}_{season}_std.nc'
+7. Output the anual mean data to files with the format:

+The pre-industrial baseline (piControl) follows a similar set of steps, ecacpt it uses only 1 ensemble member, from which we take a 100 year extract over which we calculate the mean and std, for consistency with the other scenarios.

 N.B:
 Main.ipynb needs to be run on JASMIN because file paths are specific to the CEDA archive.